 Does Modern meet French provincial?
-I think so.
-This bathroom is proof that you don’t have to do everything by the book.
+I think it can!
+You don’t have to do everything by the book.
 You can take inspiration from everywhere.
-Install a French-style tub and make it black!
+So free free to go ahead an install a French-style tub and make it black!

 Just like you don’t have to stick to one era, you don’t have to stick to one type of texture either.
 In fact, you can combine elements like carved wood, tiles and stone for a gorgeous French provincial finish.

 One way to take your bathroom from so-so to so very luxe is to install fancy lighting.
-And the most fanciest lighting of all is a chandelier!
-Take inspiration from this ornate chandelier – it stands out beautifully in this bathroom and ties in perfectly with the gold mirror and edging on the side table.
+And the fanciest lighting of all is a chandelier!
+For French provincial style, look for the most ornate chandelier you can find to stands out beautifully in your bathroom.
+Ideally, tie it in perfectly with your mirror and tapware.

 25. Timber vanity

-Speaking of timber vanities, they’re effortlessly chic and fit into the French provincial style so well.
+Timber vanities are effortlessly chic and fit into the French provincial style so well.
 You can buy them brand new or you can even repurpose an old desk into a vanity – there are so many options!
 Plus, you can have some fun by seamlessly incorporating your vanity into your bathroom with mosaic tiles on the countertop and walls.
-And I love the addition of the little vase of purple flowers – how quaint!

 26. Patterned tiles

 Have fun with fancy floor and wall tiles.
-I love how this bathroom has a very simple colour palette – black and white – but also has plenty of detail and intrigue!
+I love how this bathroom has a very simple colour palette – black and white plus gold – but also has plenty of detail and intrigue!

 27. Timber beams